-Google is the main way people interact with the web, and if you're not ranking first in the results for your brand name - many people abandon the search and miss out on becoming your customer.
+Google is the main way people find businesses online, so if you're not ranking for your brand name, you're missing out on potential customers.

 - Word of Mouth - people are talking about your business - hell yeah! 👍🏽